 The over-the-counter topical medications form must be completed before we can administer these medications.
 You can find the necessary form in each classroom.
 Hiersteiner provides Blue Lizard Organic Sunscreen to all students.
 Please apply sunscreen to your child before arriving at the center and dress them in hats/visors and tightly woven clothing to help prevent sunburn during outdoor play.
 Hiersteiner staff can reapply sunscreen in the afternoon before going outside if we have an up-to-date Sunscreen Permission Form on file (NAEYC 5A.16).
 If you prefer your child, use a different sunscreen in the afternoon, please sign the sunscreen permission form with the Classroom Supervisor.
-It will then be the parent's responsibility to provide sunscreen for their child, however it cannot be an aerosol sunscreen, it must be a liquid rub on one per NAEYC.
+It will then be the parent's responsibility to provide sunscreen for their child.